castironbeard/Wednesday-game/docs/Loot.md

 white moonstone ~225gp
 Mace with a slight glow (+1 mace, 1/day cleric can cast light spell) Move all to bank - 528gp (after identifying the mace)

+Session 17 notes
+bank +153 -500 -20 (petty cash)
+Sale of the Warp Beast Pelt - 5000gp south room in Eastern half of the Southern entrance
+- purse with 200gp